anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Acknowledgments

-We would like to thank the various reviewers, in particular Brian E. Carpenter, Oskar Camenzind, and Hendrik Brockhaus for their input and discussion on use cases and call flows.
+We would like to thank the various reviewers, in particular Brian E. Carpenter, Oskar Camenzind, Hendrik Brockhaus, and Ingo Wenda for their input and discussion on use cases and call flows.
+Further review input was provided by Jesser Bouzid, Dominik Tacke, and Christian Spindler.
 Special thanks to Esko Dijk for the in deep review and the improving proposals.
+Support in PoC implementations and comments resulting from the implementation was provided by Hong Rui Li and He Peng Jia.

 --- back